idea42co/quick-survery-directive/README.md

 ##Custom Configuration
--All styling custom configuration can be found in the main.css file in the app folder
+-All styling custom configuration can be found in the `main.css`file in the app folder

+##Testing
+-While this project was created in a short amount of time frame.
+Tests haven't fully been written yet.
+However, I hope to have them done in the next week or so!